2023 Solar Incentives Guide for Lysander, NY - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the New York government or by your county/municipality, sometimes have additional qualifications.
-Talk to your local Lysander solar installer to learn more about what incentives your project may qualify for.
+Specific incentives, including ones handled by the New York government or by your county/municipality, may have additional qualifications.
+Get in touch with your local Lysander solar installer to learn more about what incentives your project will qualify for.

 How long until the federal solar tax credit ends?